Maryland Child Support

 Yes.
 If the non-custodial parent owes more than $500 and two times the monthly obligation, then certification for a federal tax offset will occur automatically.

 Paternity establishment in Maryland involves naming a male as the legal father of a child.
 When parents are married, paternity is assumed in the state.
-If parents aren’t married when the child is born, then the child is legally without a father until steps to establish paternity are initiated.
+If parents aren’t married when the child is born, then the child is legal without a father until steps to establish paternity are initiated.

 How do you establish paternity?

-Paternity may be established voluntarily through an acknowledgement form signed by both parents.
+Paternity may be established voluntarily through an acknowledgment form signed by both parents.
 When contested, courts may order genetic testing to be conducted.
 The results of this test will be used by the court to order paternity establishment.